Optimization-Based Safe Stabilizing Feedback with Guaranteed Region of Attraction: Analysis of Safety QP with Stability Penalty

-Similar to Proposition~\ref{prop:undes-eq}, since by assumption $\norm{L_gV(x)}^{2}=0\Leftrightarrow x=0$, we can pick $\mathcal{V}$ arbitrarily small, although this might require $\epsilon$ to be arbitrarily small.
-The next result states that, under some additional assumptions, $\epsilon$ does not converge to zero as $\mathcal{V}$ is taken arbitrarily small, and hence there exists a finite $\epsilon$ for which trajectories converge to the origin.
+Note that in the statement of Theorem~\ref{thm:epsilon-roa}, one can pick $\mathcal{V}$ arbitrarily small, which might require an arbitrarily small $\epsilon$.
+The next result states that under some additional reasonable assumptions, this does not happen and hence there exists a finite $\epsilon$ for which trajectories converge to the origin.